 Lactose Intolerance Symptoms

-The symptoms of lactose intolerance depend on the amount of lactose that’s consumed.
+The symptoms depend on the amount of lactose that’s consumed.
 The more lactose you consume, the more symptoms you will experience.
 Symptoms of lactose intolerance can occur within minutes to hours after drinking milk or eating dairy products and can range from mild to severe.

 - Stomach cramps